 Breast cancer is common, but it can be easier to detect that other cancers.
 According to the American Cancer Society, a lump or mass is the most common symptom, but other breast changes (such as thickening, swelling, distortion, tenderness, skin irritation, redness, scaliness, nipple abnormalities and discharge) should be reported to a doctor.

 The American Cancer Society estimated 161,360 new cases of prostate cancer will be diagnosed in 2017, and it was the second-most frequently diagnosed cancer among men last year (skin cancer was No. 1).
 The risk of prostate cancer is higher in black men (74 percent higher, to be exact), but researchers haven't been able to pinpoint why.

 Prostate cancer is the third-leading cause of cancer death among men.

 Early prostate cancer has no symptoms, so regular exams are imperative.
 Once the disease has advanced, men may experience weak or interrupted urine flow, frequent urination, difficulty stopping and starting urine flow, blood in the urine, and pain or burning during urination.
 Very advanced prostate cancer may spread to the bones, which can cause pain in the hips, spine, ribs and other areas.

-Lung cancer doesn't discriminate — it is the second-most commonly diagnosed cancer among men and women in the United States.
+Lung cancer doesn't discriminate — it is the second-most commonly diagnosed cancer among men and women in the United States, says the American Cancer Society.
 There will be an estimated 116,990 male diagnoses and 105,510 female diagnoses this year.
 It's also predicted that lung cancer will account for 25 percent of all cancer diagnoses made in 2017.

 Lung cancer is the leading cause of cancer death in both men and women.
 Eighty percent of lung cancer deaths in the United States are caused by smoking.